 If you want to come and work as a volunteer for a couple of months, or become part of a pool to help on a monthly basis, you will work on average about five hours a day.

-Also during some events, such as the reflection week, a daily block is built into the programme with active service.
+Also during some events, such as the reflection week, a daily block is built into the programme with selfless service.

 Why is it so important to participate in this?

 The Asharum is a retreat center and retreat is not a goal in itself, it is a tool to transform yourself and work on your inner attitude and the resulting behavior that in turn comes from habitual programmes of perception.